ofiwg/libfabric/man/fi_domain.3.md

 The cq_cnt value may be a fixed value of the maximum number of counters supported by the underlying hardware, or may be a dynamic value, based on the default attributes of the domain.

+## MR IOV Limit (mr_iov_limit)

+This is the maximum number of IO vectors (scatter-gather elements) that a single memory registration operation may reference.

 # RETURN VALUE